bobdb/product-cli/README.md

    - products K
 6. generate a description for a model by name NAME
    - products -d "NAME"
-7.  generate a list of descriptions for a set of models
+7.  generate a list of descriptions for a set of models; range in [S,E]
+   - products -d -sS -eE

 batch generation is going to use some basic ChatGPT stuff.
 Figuring it out as I go...